Story and photos by Manos Angelakis

 She’s tall, athletic, with small breasts, exquisite long legs and a long blond braid.
 She speaks fluent French, Russian and English and can recite Shakespeare’s Hamlet soliloquy by heart.
-She has lovers that keep her occupied in the evenings, while in the mornings she makes the rounds of casting agencies and event producers that hire runway models.
-She’s beautiful enough to be a successful runway model but lacks the drive.
-For her, modeling is just a side line that pays for her room and some cosmetics.
+She had lovers that kept her occupied in the evenings, while in the mornings she made the rounds of casting agencies and event producers that hired runway models.
+She was beautiful enough to be a successful runway model but lacked the drive.
+For her, modeling was just a side line that paid for her room and some cosmetics.

 Life at Mme Rachou’s is sometimes a bowl of cherries and other times full of broken illusions.
 But I’m learning.
 I guess at that time… in that place… I’m growing up learning to handle both elation and heartache in this crucible of a city where saints and sinners live cheek-to-jowl and life might be trying, but is never boring.